How much does it cost to deep clean a house?

 Regular house cleaning helps your home maintain its current condition, whether you clean it yourself or have it professionally cleaned.
 But when you want a more thorough cleaning, reaching all the deep crevices and getting into and behind appliances, you need a deep clean.
 Deep cleans are performed once or twice a year or before you begin regular, weekly professional cleanings.
 They vary depending on the size and layout of your home and what types of materials and appliances you have.

 Deep cleans have a range of costs, depending on the service and level of grime in your home.
+In 2023, the costs of deep cleaning a house may increase by 5% to reflect the rising cost of living.
 Costs of a deep clean for a 2,000 sq. ft. home range from $200 to $400, with most homeowners paying around $300 for a deep clean of a three-bedroom and two-bathroom home.
 At a minimum, homeowners will pay $60 for a deep clean of a studio apartment.
 At the higher end, a deep clean of a 6,000 sq.ft. home with five or more bedrooms and three or more bathrooms using green cleaning supplies and multiple cleaners costs around $1,800.

 |Average Cost of Deep Cleaning House|